 - another afternoon cruise on Fjord Line’s ferry ship MS Stavangerfjord from Bergen to Stavenger.

-Where Did I Go
+Where Did I Go (in map form)

 An overview of the whole route through France, Belgium, Germany, Denmark, Sweden and Norway is depicted on the map below.